Miheret-Girmachew/Miheret-Girmachew/README.md

 👩‍💻 **Software Engineer | Full Stack Developer**
 Passionate about using technology to solve real-world problems.

-## 🌱 About Me
-I am currently a Software Engineering student at Addis Ababa Science and Technology University.
-I have a keen interest in software development, cybersecurity, and competitive programming.
-I am passionate about working on real-world projects to sharpen my coding and problem-solving skills.

 ## 🚀 Skills
 <p align="left">
   <img src="https://img.icons8.com/color/48/000000/javascript.png" alt="JavaScript" width="40" height="40"/>